-The Key to Finding Your Customers (HINT: Think customer personas)
+The Secret to Finding Your Ideal Customers

 Need help finding customers?
 Not sure who they are or where they hang out?
 Your first step is to focus on defining your target audience, and part of that process involves creating something called a customer persona.

 If you’ve never heard of it, not to worry.
 I’ll explain everything.
 But if you’re thinking that it’s simply an imaginary customer you dream up — you’d be wrong, and you should keep reading.